gshowalt/VirusPopModel/README.md

 #### notes for self (Max)
 Follow up from 11/30 mtg:
-1. create time-dependent plot - > does it behave as expected?
+DONE 1. create time-dependent plot - > does it behave as expected?
 Do we see a net loss of carbon due to *mV* term
-2. Check on carbon cycling equations - do they still work if you pull them out of the odeint term
-3. make carbon cycling plot w/o breakdown into lysate/virions
+2. Check on carbon cycling equations - do they still work if you pull them out of the odeint term DONE 3. make carbon cycling plot w/o breakdown into lysate/virions
-4. think of most intuitive figure to show RCR relationship in carbon cycling figure
-5. compare parameter fitting for simple vs. complex eqs.
+4. think of most intuitive figure to show RCR relationship in carbon cycling figure DONE 5. compare parameter fitting for simple vs. complex eqs.
-6. craft narrative order of the story
+DONE 6. craft narrative order of the story